gristlabs/grist-help/help/raw-data.md

 <span class="screenshot-large">*![raw-data-duplicate-data](images/raw-data/raw-data-duplicate-data.png)*</span>
 {: .screenshot-half }

-This will create a new, unlinked duplicate table.
-Meaning, if you update data in this new copy, the original table will not be updated.
+The duplicate table is a new table that is not linked to the original.
+Meaning, if you update data in the copy, the original table will not be updated, and vice versa.

 Note that instead of duplicating tables, it's usually better to segment data using [linked views](linking-widgets.md).
 For example, if you have multiple clients that all have similar data sets, you could keep all data for all clients in a single table but with the added column 'Client' to segment the data.